Biblical Counseling Ministry

 What about confidentiality?

 We understand that the nature of the information we deal with is highly personal, and thus, we will do everything we can to guard the information entrusted to us.
-However, there may be situations whereby we may be legally or religiously obligated to share certain information with others.
+However, there may be situations whereby we may be legally or biblically obligated to share certain information with others.
 For example,

 - If you are a danger to yourself or someone else